Quantum origin of the primordial fluctuation spectrum and its statistics: The standard picture for the primordial non-Gaussianities

-In the standard picture, the non-Gaussianity produced by many single field slow-roll models, is considered small and likely unobservable.
-However, a large detectable amount of non-Gaussianity can be detected when any of the following conditions are violated \cite{Komatsuetal,Bartolo,Lehners,Byrnes}:
+In the standard picture, the non-Gaussianity produced by many single-field slow-roll models is considered small and likely unobservable.
+However, a relatively large, possibly detectable, amount of non-Gaussianity can be expected when any of the following conditions are violated \cite{34,36,42,43}: